Case 6 Delivery Route Matrix

 Documentation Full No PP No TP/WP separately Minimal

 Key observation on Choice #1 vs #2: identical Total Labor and Duration — PP does not add labor in this project profile.
 The choice between them is purely about whether a Prototype artifact is required as a deliverable.
 If yes — Choice #1.
-If not — Choice #2 with the same cost.
+If not — Choice #2 with the same labor and duration.

 Horizon detail by choice